-Following 25 years of research and water sampling, we have developed a cloud based water management system to detect Pseudomonas and show you when and where samples were taken and their results.
+Following 25 years of research and water sampling, we have developed a cloud based water management system that allows you to view water sample results in an easy to use online dashboard.

 Health and Safety Executive, (2014) HSG274 Part 2: The control of bacteria in hot and cold water systems, para.
 2, p.3